Luca Toni: Goal celebrations

 Throughout his career, Toni was known for celebrating his goals by looking at his teammates and rotating his right hand next to his ear, as if to say, "do you realize what it is I have just done?"

 Personal life

-In 2010, Toni stated that he was a Catholic.

 Toni is married to Italian model Marta Cecchetto.
 Their son was stillborn on 1 June 2012.
 Their daughter Bianca was born in June 2013.
 On 30 July 2014, a second son, Leonardo, was born in Florence.

 In March 2015, German authorities sued Toni for €1.7 million in unpaid taxes to the Catholic Church.
 That July, he sued his former tax adviser for the same amount, claiming that he had been registered without prior knowledge as a Roman Catholic in Germany and thus had paid taxes to the Church in conflict with his own beliefs.
 In December, he received a payout of €1.25 million when the court found in his favour.

 In 2019, he stated that he has center-right political views and that he is a supporter of anti-immigrant politician Matteo Salvini, joining him on stage during a rally in Modena.